 How do I get started?
 And what if I don't know much (or anything) about making a video?

 JMC can help!
 JMC has a variety of resources such as audio/video equipment, studio space, and staff to answer questions.
-We will also be offering workshops and scheduled consultations throughout the Winter and Spring terms to assist in answering your questions.
+We also offer 'workshops on demand' and scheduled consultations to assist in answering your questions.
 There are no restrictions about how you make your video – you can talk to the camera, use props, incorporate animations, whatever you want to do in order to convey your research (and maybe the story behind it and why you did it).